justinng1/AWS-EMR-setup/README.md

 Notes:

-m1.medium instances will not work with Spark.
+* m1.medium instances will not work with Spark.
+* spark_test and spark_test2 are jupyter notebooks where I test some Spark functions on the berka dataset (see https://github.com/justinng1/berka)